-The 8 Most Effective Words to Use in Your Next Email
+The 8 Best Words to Use in Your Next Email

 There’s a simple way to transform your email copy from passable to powerful — choose the right words.
 Effective words will inspire your subscribers to open, click, and buy.

-In fact, we’ve found 8 words that can have a huge impact on your email engagement.
-And you might be surprised.
+You might be surprised.
 Some of the most effective words are ones you use everyday.
+The words are:

 The word “now” is one of the most effective words to use in email, because it invokes action and urgency.
 It asks subscribers to do something right away, rather than putting it off until later.